 - Conclusion: Your Path to Tax-Free Retirement

-Key Takeaways for Your Roth Conversion Ladder Spreadsheet
+Key Takeaways for Your Roth Ladder Plan

 - Tax-Free Income: This strategy lets you tap traditional retirement funds (like 401(k)s or IRAs) tax-free and penalty-free before age 59½.